isomerpages/moe-queenswaysec/_co-curricular-activities/Sports/Basketball Boys.md

 ![](/images/Basketball1.jpg)

 This year was an exciting year when NSG resumed.
 With the relaxing of safe management measures, the Sec 4 Boys had the opportunity to play their first inter-school NSG games.
-Our B Division Boys made us proud by qualifying for the South Zone Inter-School Basketball Competition Quarter Finals.
+Our B Division Boys made us proud by qualifying for the South Zone Inter-School Basketball Competition Quarter Finals.<br>

 ![](/images/Basketball%202.jpg)